Credit Controller CV Template (Text Format)

 Credit controller job outlook in 2025 — things to know

-According to the Office for National Statistics (ONS), credit controllers in the UK earn an average annual salary of £27,014.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), credit controllers in the UK earn an average annual salary of £27,014.

 Additionally, there are similar pay levels for both men and women in this type of role.